Objective Priors in the Empirical Bayes Framework: Introduction

 This paper is organized as follows.
-After introducing the notation in Section \ref{section:Setup}, we discuss empirical Bayes methods and the inconsistency of maximum penalized likelihood estimation (MPLE) under reparametrization, which is the main motivation for our work, in Section \ref{section:EmpiricalBayesMethods}.
-Section \ref{section:ObjectiveEmpirical} provides a solution to this issue by following the same ideas as for the construction of reference priors.
-A rigorous definition and analysis of so-called empirical reference priors is given.
-Section \ref{section:Numerical} shows a numerical example of density estimation in the empirical Bayes framework which illustrates how the lack of invariance under reparametrization has been tackled.
-In Section \ref{section:HighDimensions} we discuss possible generalizations of our approach to the multiparameter case $d>1$, followed by a short conclusion in Section \ref{section:Conclusion}.
+After introducing the notation in \Cref{section:Setup}, we discuss empirical Bayes methods and the inconsistency of maximum penalized likelihood estimation (MPLE) under reparametrization, which is the main motivation for our work, in \Cref{section:EmpiricalBayesMethods}. \Cref{section:ObjectiveEmpirical} provides a solution to this issue by following the same ideas as in the construction of reference priors, resulting in a prior estimate we term the \emph{empirical reference prior}.
+A rigorous definition and analysis of empirical reference priors is given. \Cref{section:Practical} provides two algorithms how the empirical reference prior can be implemented in practice (under the assumption of asymptotic normality) --- one based on optimization and the other on a fixed point iteration.
+In \Cref{section:Numerical} we then apply our methodology to a synthetic data set, illustrating invariance of the empirical reference prior under reparametrizations, as well as to the famous baseball data set of \citet{efron1975data}, where we compare our approach to the James--Stein estimator.
+In \Cref{section:HighDimensions} we discuss possible generalizations of our approach to the multiparameter case $d>1$, followed by a short conclusion in \Cref{section:Conclusion}.